 Schools around the world offer the International Baccalaureate (IB), a rigorous two-year program specifically designed to train the scholars of the future.
-Many US high schools offer Advanced Placement (AP) courses too, for students who are both looking for a challenge and interested in getting a leg-up in their college preparation.
+Many US high schools offer Advanced Placement (AP) courses too, for students who are looking for a challenge and interested in getting a leg up in their college preparation.
 If you have both available to you in high school, which should you choose?
 Allow me to make an argument in favor of the IB Diploma…

 I graduated with an IB Diploma in the spring of 2013.
 Completing the program was one of the greatest challenges of my life, but it was more than worth the struggle, sweat, and tears.
-I also had dozens of friends taking AP classes—and based on their experience I swear by the International Program with all of my heart.
+I also had dozens of friends taking AP classes—and based on their experience I swear by the International Baccalaureate program with all of my heart.

 I’ve spent a fair amount of time debating whether the AP or IB program is superior with my peers, and I’ve boiled it down to the following four key points that I think best exemplify why the IB program does a superior job preparing students for the world.